5stars217/5stars217.github.io/_posts/2023-08-08-red-teaming-with-ml-models.md

 ## What I Like About Huggingface

-Huggingface facilitates the execution of model-based supply chain attacks.
-This ease is due to a combination of subtle reasons that cumulatively have significant implications.
+Huggingface is simply the repo where I can store model-based supply chain attacks.
+There is a combination of subtle reasons that cumulatively have significant implications.
 I don't want to come off as overly critical or as if I'm singling out Huggingface.
-My perspective is purely from a research standpoint.
+My perspective is purely from a red team standpoint.
 It's just that I haven't delved into other machine learning model marketplaces... yet. 😏

 What makes Hugging Face both effective and popular also makes it an attractive target for those looking to exploit such platforms.
+As in, this is just a function of their success and market dominance.

 _Now, let's dive into the attacks:_